zeled3813/independent-study-blog/entries/entry4.md

 <img src="../images/entry4-images/cloud9-display-screen.png"/>

-At this point, I figured that it would be easier to use my own windows operating system to install `gosu` and other gems such as `rmagick`, `chipmunk`, and `opengl`.
+At this point, I figured that it would be easier to use my own Windows operating system to install `gosu` and other gems such as `rmagick`, `chipmunk`, and `opengl`.

 ### Terminal and Editor
 The solution was not as complicated as I thought.
-Because my windows opearting system already has its own terminal/command line, the only tool that I need was the editor.
+Because my Windows opearting system already has its own terminal/command line, the only tool that I need was the editor.
 And then I found this amazing editor - Sublime Text.

 <img src="../images/entry4-images/sublime-text.png"/>

 ### Gems
-Since the way to install `gosu` is completely different on a windows operating system than macOS and Linux, it was extremely easy for me to install `gosu` using my windows terminal.
+Since the way to install `gosu` is completely different on a Windows operating system than macOS and Linux, it was extremely easy for me to install `gosu` using my Windows terminal.
 All I need to do was install `Ruby` and `rubyGems` then  `gem install gosu` in the terminal.

 <img src="../images/entry4-images/gosu-install.png"/>

-Other than the main `gosu` gem, I also had to install mutliple libraries for additional usages.
+Other than the main `gosu` gem, I also had to install multiple libraries for additional usages.

 ```bash
 gem install chipmunk